triton-inference-server/server/docs/user_guide/metrics.md

 To enable these metrics specifically, you can set `--metrics-config histogram_latencies=true`

-Each histogram above may composed of several sub-metrics.
-For each metric, there is a set of `le` metrics tracking the counter for each bucket.
+Each histogram above is composed of several sub-metrics.
+For each histogram metric, there is a set of `le` (less than or equal to) thresholds tracking the counter for each bucket.
 Additionally, there are `_count` and `_sum` metrics that aggregate the count and observed values for each.
-For example, see the following information exposed by the Request to First Response Histogram metrics:
+For example, see the following information exposed by the "Time to First Response" histogram
+metrics:
 ```
 # HELP nv_first_response_histogram_ms Duration from request to first response in milliseconds
 # TYPE nv_first_response_histogram_ms histogram